Size matters, but not in the way you might think.

 Confirm Weight and Dimensions

 Ensure listed weight aligns with your intended placement.
 Verify your furniture can safely support the piece.
-Hand-size clusters (2–3 lbs) are safe for most surfaces, while large specimens (10+ lbs) may require reinforced shelving or floor placement.
+Hand-size clusters (2 to 3 lbs) are safe for most surfaces, while large specimens (10+ lbs) may require reinforced shelving or floor placement.

 Review Return and Authenticity Policies